-Three estimators were under consideration: rpj is the robust penalized joint model; pj is the penalized joint model proposed by Kou and Pan (2011); gee is the widely-used GEE estimator.
+Three estimators are under consideration: rpj represents the robust penalized joint model; pj represents the penalized joint model proposed by Kou and Pan (2011); gee is the widely-used GEE estimators.
 Table 4 summarizes estimators of the mean parameters with standard errors.
-We noticed that the joint models (rpj and pj) are more parsimonious than gee as they choose time as the only significant variable.
-This is consistent with previous research that found that both Age, BMI, their interaction and interactions with time are not statistically significant in the model.
-We found that the regression coefficients for Time obtained by rpj and pj rather different, the non-robust pj estimator is affected by outliers.
+We notice that the joint models (rpj and pj) are parsimony than gee that they choose the time as the only significant variable.
+The observation is consistent with the previous research that both Age, BMI, their interaction and interactions with time are not statistically significant in the model.
+Only time is significant.
+We also observe that the regression coefficients for Time obtained by rpj and pj are rather different.
+It is due to the fact that the non-robust pj estimator is affected by outliers.

 Estimates with standard errors for the generalized autoregressive coefficients and innovation variances are summarized in Table 5.
-We found that the cubic polynomial of time is statistically significant for autoregressive coefficients γ in all fits.
-Standard errors in non-robust method are larger than those in the robust method.
-Unlike estimators of generalized autoregressive coefficients, significant covariates for innovation variances were not found in our analysis.
-Due to the existence of outliers, the non-robust method failed to select significant covariates for innovation variances.
+We find that the cubic polynomial of time is statistically significant for autoregressive coefficients γ in all fits.
+Standard errors in non-robust method are larger than those in the robust method, which support the estimation of the robust model again.
+Unlike estimators of generalized autoregressive coefficients, significant covariates for innovation variances are not found in our analysis.
+Due to the existence of outliers, the non-robust method fails to select significant covariates for innovation variances.